Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 | readOnlyForm | boolean | Toggle readonly state of the form.
 Enforces all form widgets render readonly if enabled. |
 | assignee | string | (**required**) The assignee id where the subtasks are assigned to. |

 ## Task Attachment List Component

-This component displays attached documents on a specified task
+Displays attached documents on a specified task

+### Basic Usage

 ```html
 <adf-task-attachment-list